tanner-johnson2718/A-Car/README.md

 - Xbox controller
 - USB web cam
 - 12V power supply for BBB
+- TODO add all materials and make nice table

 # Bonus Software Tasking
 - [ ] Read the device tree and compare to schematic to get better idea of all